-Approximately fifteen properties lie within 300m of the scheme.
-The majority of properties consist of residential dwellings which are interspersed with some farmsteads.
-Properties in proximity to the scheme tend to lie along the A828 carriageway with a degree of screening from the trunk road provided by fencing, tree and shrub belts and intervening properties.
+Six properties lie within 300m of the scheme.
+All of these consist of residential dwellings.
+Properties in proximity to the scheme tend to lie along the A828 carriageway and face directly on to the trunk road with little interceding foliage, therefore are afforded no screening from the scheme extent.